LLNL/Abmarl/docs/src/tutorials/gridworld/communication.rst

 Communication Blocking
 ----------------------

-Let us create a simulation in which some agents send messages to each other in an attempt to reach consensus while another group of agents attempts to block their these messages to impede consensus.
-Abmarl's GridWorld Simulation Framework already contains the features for the blocking agents; in this tutorial, we show how to create new components for the communication feature and connect them with the simulation framework.
-The tutorial in full can be found `in our repo <https://github.com/LLNL/Abmarl/blob/abmarl-152-document-gridworld-framework/abmarl/sim/gridworld/examples/comms_blocking.py>`_.
+Consider a simulation in which some agents send messages to each other in an attempt to reach consensus while another group of agents attempts to block these messages to impede consensus.
+Abmarl's GridWorld Simulation Framework already contains the features for the blocking agents; in this tutorial, we show how to create *new* components for the communication feature and connect them with the simulation framework.
+The tutorial can be found in full `in our repo <https://github.com/LLNL/Abmarl/blob/abmarl-152-document-gridworld-framework/abmarl/sim/gridworld/examples/comms_blocking.py>`_.

 .. figure:: /.images/gridworld_tutorial_communications.*